-Three purposes for the Flipbooks
+Three Purposes for the Flipbooks

-Second, to allow the parent or teacher to model for the child the process of blending sounds into words.
+To allow the parent or teacher to model for the child the process of blending sounds into words.
 Audios are provided to assist the parent in learning the blending process and to permit the child to review the process on his or her own as often as he or she may wish.

 The blending or slurring of sounds into words takes practice.
 Just knowing how to say the sounds is not enough.
 As an example, the sounds for the word stir are .
 Said separately and spaced apart, they hardly sound like the word stir at all.
 For the sounds to become the word stir they must be said quickly, one after the other and slurred together.
-The Flipbooks help the teacher or parent teach the child this blending or slurring process.
+The Two and Three-Sound Flipbooks help the teacher or parent teach the child this blending or slurring process.

-Third, to insure the child has the vocabulary to proceed independently in the reading program.
+To insure the child has the vocabulary to proceed independently in the reading program.
 If the two or three sounds the child is blending form a word that he or she does not know, the child has little hope of knowing if his or her blending is correct.
 The child learns to blend sounds into words using only words that are a part of his or her vocabulary.

 Sample Parent Dialog